guardian/mobile-n10n/docs/testing/12-increase-tokens.md

 And it takes around 12 seconds to process 2000 tokens.
 ![Example of sender worker processing 2000 tokens in an invocation](images/12-sender-duration-2000-tokens.png)

 Internally the sender worker uses multithreading model to processes tokens in a concurrent manner.
-It does not help in this case because the size of thread pool, which is 50 on CODE (100 on PROD), is far below the number of tokens.
+It does not help with the performance in this case possibly because the size of thread pool, which is 50 on CODE (100 on PROD), is far below the number of tokens.

 # Conclusion